kailash-manasarovar/statement/docs/timeline/2023/july.md

 - I tell her everything that has happened, the whole story as I see it at that time.
 - Her name comes up on fake accounts later on in the summer.
 - My understanding of what was going on at this time was sketchy.
-- I believed there was a true love relationship with the trumpet teacher, that something real had happened, that he was important to me, that he loved me back and wouldn't do anything to hurt me, and that the real problem was that I was being targeted and abused by Domingo Cano and his associates at the conservatory.
+- I believed there was a true love relationship with the trumpet teacher, that something real had happened, that he was important to me, that he loved me back and wouldn't do anything to hurt me, and that the real problem was that I was being targeted and abused by Domingo Lopez Cano and his associates at the conservatory.
 - It's really not clear why I was so invested in this relationship with the trumpet teacher because there was so little evidence for it.
 - I can only assume - in May 2025 having survived three years of anti-freeze poisoning, threats to my life, and constant drugging with psychoactive substances - that I was being manipulated online in ways I still have to figure out and my mind was not my own.
 - In November 2025, having finally remembered the [switcheroo porn conspiracy starring myself](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) and teachers and staff at the conservatory of Dénia, meeting this woman takes on a whole different tone.